HMAS Samuel Benbow: Operational history

 With the outbreak of World War II, she was requisitioned by the RAN.
 On 5 September 1940, Samuel Benbow was commissioned by the RAN for use as an auxiliary minesweeper.
 Samuel Benbow was in Sydney Harbour during the attack on Sydney Harbour on 31 May-1 June 1942.

+On the evening of 1 June 1942, the Samuel Benbow was tethered to the sunken Japanese Midget Submarine No. 21.
+The following morning, on 2 June 1942, efforts by the Samuel Benbow to tow the submarine towards the shore were unsuccessful.
+Subsequently, the submarine was maneuvered into shallow waters using sheerlegs and slings, and salvaged.

+In September 1944, the vessel was deployed to Thursday Island, where it undertook various duties.
+Throughout the remainder of World War II, it operated primarily in the waters of Queensland.
+The ship was repurposed as a survey vessel in 1945.

-She was returned to her owners in late 1946 and resuming trawling.
-She was adrift for nine hours after her propeller was fowled by her nets on 14 January 1951, before being towed into Sydney by Goonambee.
+She was resold to her former owners 24 May 1946 and resumed trawling.
+She was adrift for nine hours after her propeller was fouled by her nets on 14 January 1951, before being towed into Sydney by Goonambee.
 Her captain drowned after being caught in her nets in November 1952.